walterxie/MEP-tutorial/README.md

 BEAST 2 requires [Zulu Java 17](https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx#zulu).
 However, if you download the official BEAST 2 release, it already includes Zulu Java 17.
 No separate installation is needed.
+However, Tracer and FigTree require Java to be installed.

 The following software will be used in this tutorial: